magmide/magmide/README.md

 But even a recipe app would benefit from the *foundations* it sits on being much more verified.
 I imagine something like a "verification pyramid", with excruciatingly verified software at the bottom, going up through less verified code all the way to throwaway scripts that aren't even tested.
 At the bottom even the tiniest details such as the possibility of integer overflow must be explicitly accounted for, and at the top we just do a basic and highly inferred type-check.
 Basically, the less important a piece of software is and the easier it is to change, the less verified it needs to be.

 And of course because of metaprogramming focused on upward recombination, every layer can rely on the safety of abstractions underneath to not worry about certain kinds of error conditions and only verify what they feel they need to.
 The language *itself* doesn't have to achieve mainstream success to massively improve the quality of all downstream software, but merely some sub-language.
 Many engineers have never heard of LLVM, but they still implicitly rely on it every day.
-Magma would seek to do the same.
+Magmide would seek to do the same.

 We don't have to take full formal verification fully mainstream, we just have to make it available for the handful of people willing to do the work.
 If a full theorem prover is sitting right below the high-level language you're currently working in, you don't have to bother with it most of the time, but you still have the option to do so when it makes sense.